A Garden in Every Room: How Cliff May Invented California Living

 May built houses that had a conversation with their surroundings through plentiful outdoor spaces and interior courtyards, playing on the idea of placing a “garden in every room” with the placement of windows and exterior doors.
 “Patio” is a Spanish word and reflects the Mexican concept of outdoor living and dining that May helped to introduce to the American lexicon.

 May grew up in a California heavily influenced by Mexican design, particularly hacienda-style houses with eaves that shaded walkways to keep interiors cool.
 A “U-” or “L-” shaped layout, with windows overlooking a landscaped yard that included fountains and olive or pepper trees, were his early signatures.

 By the 1950s, when May was designing entire neighborhoods of modest single-story houses with gently pitched roofs and exposed beams, the informal style of living and entertaining at home that he promoted was synonymous with California.

 May died in 1989 at 80, when boxy modern design and grander, formal houses were stealing attention away from his more relaxed style.
 But houses like La Casa de Larga Jornada built in 1974 in Rancho Santa Fe, CA, are coveted.
-(And should you covet it yourself, it’s for sale right now.)
 The Larga Jornada house even has an indoor/outdoor pool—and what’s more California than that?